WOKV (AM)

 WOKV (690 kHz) is a commercial AM radio station licensed to Jacksonville, Florida, United States.
 WOKV is owned by Cox Media Group and broadcasts a sports format from studios in Jacksonville's Southside district and transmitters in Orange Park and Baldwin.
+WOKV-AM and sister station WOKV-FM both serve as the Primary Entry Point for the Emergency Alert System for the entire First Coast region and Greater Jacksonville metropolitan area.

 AM 690 is a Canadian and Mexican clear-channel frequency, on which CKGM in Montreal, Quebec, and XEN-AM in Mexico City, Mexico, share Class A status.

 History

 The Big Ape

 AM 690 first signed on the air on October 23, 1958, as WAPE.
 It was a daytimer, owned by Brennan Broadcasting.
 WAPE originally broadcast with 25,000 watts and was required to be off the air at night.
 In 1963, the station got a boost to 50,000 watts by day and it also got nighttime authorization, running 10,000 watts after sunset; a previous attempt to add 25,000 watts of night power in 1960 was dismissed as contravening the North American Regional Broadcasting Agreement.

+Ticket stubs for The Beatles tour stop at the Gator Bowl Stadium on September 11, 1964, which was presented by and hosted by WAPE's personnel.

 For more than two decades, WAPE operated as a popular Top 40 station, known as "The Big Ape".
 Comic actor Jay Thomas started his professional career as the station's morning man.
 The Brennan family sold the station in 1970 to Stan and Sis Atlass Kaplan for $1.48 million.

 Eastman Radio acquired WAPE in 1980.
 The next year, despite a rating increase, WAPE flipped to country.
 Several years later, it converted to a Christian radio format.
 In 1986, WAPE migrated to 95.1 MHz (which, at the time, aired a rhythmic contemporary as WJAX-FM) and relaunched its Top 40 format as WAPE-FM.